ats-lang/ats-lang.github.io/README.md

 ATS is a statically typed programming language originally designed to unify implementation with formal specification.
 It is equipped with a highly expressive type system rooted in the framework Applied Type System, which gives the language its name.
 In particular, both dependent types and linear types are available in ATS.

+## What is ATS good for?
+- ATS can greatly enforce precision in practical programming.
+- ATS can greatly facilitate refinement-based software development.
+- ATS allows the programmer to write efficient functional programs that directly manipulate native unboxed data representation.
+- ATS allows the programmer to reduce the memory footprint of a program by making use of linear types.
+- ATS allows the programmer to enhance the safety (and efficiency) of a program by making use of theorem-proving.
+- ATS allows the programmer to write safe low-level code that runs in OS kernels.
+- ATS can help teach type theory, demonstrating both convincingly and concretely the power and potential of types in constructing high-quality software.